Internet-lab/LinuxPC/README.md

  - Repeat Step 1b, i.e., selecting `USB 3.0 Controller` for the *Build VM*.
  - Start the *Build VM* and log in as `labuser'.
  - Next run the scripts to create an ISO LiveCD image and burn the ISO file to a flash drive.
  - Once the flash drive is created, delete the *Build VM*.

-### 3.2  Touch up the VM
-  - If not already logged in, start the (Build) VM and log in as `labuser`.
-  - Change the screen background.
-There are templates available for PC1, PC2, ...
-  - In the *Activities*, remove the icon for `Help` and add icons for `Wireshark`, `Screenshot`, `LXTerminal`, `Files`,  and `Mousepad`.
-  - Change power saving mode to prevent computer from locking screen after idle period.

-### 3.3.
-Insert flash drive
-Insert a flash drive (min.
-16 GB) into a USB port of the computer where Virtual with the VM from Step 3 is running.
-The flash drive must be mounted in the Ubuntu VM.
-Sometimes the Ubuntu VM is unable to grab the flash drive, i.e., it does not appear as a drive.
-In this case, select the Ubuntu VM in the VM Manager and go to Settings→ Ports → USB, and add the flash drive.
-Then removing and re-inserting the flash drive should show it in the Ubuntu VM.

-### 3.4  Run script that creates ISO image
+### 3.2  Run script that creates ISO image
-  - Check if the Build VM has Internet access.
-If not, check the network interface name by typing `ip link` and identify the virtual network interface.
-Then enable the network interface (say with name enp0s3) and start a DHCP client with
+  - Check whether the *Build VM* has Internet access.
+If not, find the network interface name by typing `ip link` and identify the virtual network interface.
+Then enable the network interface (say with name *enp0s3*) and start a DHCP client with

      ```$ sudo ifconfig enp0s3 up```